action pack / moving

 Moving can change state routing, plan availability, and official Marketplace entry points.

-Moving and health insuranceExplains how moving states or counties can change Marketplace routing.
+Moving and health insuranceExplains how moving states or counties can change Marketplace routing, plan availability, prior-coverage questions, and the official source you should check before treating a move as an enrollment window.

 Moving to a new state: what happens to health insurance?Adds article-level context for state moves and official routing checks.